-- Bulk materials tests identify and quantify what is emitted from a particular material (or material assembly) at a particular point in time, but it’s only indicative of the time the sample is in the chamber.
+- Bulk material tests identify and quantify what is emitted from a particular material (or material assembly) at a particular point in time, but it’s only indicative of the time the sample is in the chamber.
 It is not an accurate representation of emission characteristics from 1 month ago, or what it will emit 1 year from now.

-Materials air quality testing is complicated stuff and not for the layperson.
 If you have questions about the air quality in your home or workplace, or if you wonder if a specific material might be causing indoor air quality problems, please give Healthy Building Science a call to: